 2014 Workshop: Epidemiology and Management of Infectious Diseases in Wildlife

-The 2014 EcoHealthNet workshop will be held at George Mason University in Front Royal, Virginia, and is scheduled for June 15th - 21st, 2014.
+The 2014 EcoHealthNet workshop will be held at Smithsonian-Mason School of Conservation in Front Royal, Virginia, and is scheduled for June 15th - 21st, 2014.
 The theme will be "Epidemiology and Management of Infectious Diseases in Wildlife."
 It will cover topics including epidemiology, conservation biology, wildlife ecology, and conservation medicine.

 2014 EcoHealthNet Research Exchange Internships

 Please click the link below to download a pdf of the current list of 2014 Research Exchange Internship opportunities.

 **Please check this site regularly for updated information.**